 - Requesting police reports, medical records, and other documentary evidence

-By the time the investigation is complete, your lawyer can:
+By the time the investigation is complete, your lawyer will have:

-- Tell you how much compensation you may qualify for
+- Explained how much compensation you may qualify for

-- Collect enough evidence to build the strongest possible case
+- Collected enough evidence to build your case

 Pursue a Fair Settlement

 - Arrange a meeting with the liable party’s insurance company

 - Negotiate for appropriate compensation